WORDsearch: History

-WORDsearch was founded in 1987 by Dr. Jim Sneeringer and Dr. Cheryl Sneeringer, making it one of the earliest commercial examples of digital publishing in any domain.
-Both Drs.
-Sneeringer earned PhDs in Computer Science at UNC supervised by Dr. Fred Brooks, and became evangelical Christians partly through his witness.
+WORDsearch was founded in 1987 by Dr. Jim Sneeringer and Dr. Cheryl Sneeringer; it was one of the earliest commercial examples of digital publishing in any domain.
+Jim and Cheryl earned PhDs in Computer Science at the University of North Carolina at Chapel Hill supervised by Dr. Fred Brooks, and became evangelical Christians partly through his witness.
 Their shared interest in Bible study, teaching, and computer software led Jim to create the WORDsearch program while on sabbatical from IBM (ROLM) Corporation.

-The program became part of the product line of NavPress Software in Colorado Springs, CO in 1989.
-In 1993, Dr. Jim Sneeringer and Randolph Beck of Austin, Texas acquired the assets of NavPress Software and continued to publish under that name.
+The program became part of the product line of NavPress Software in Colorado Springs, Colorado in 1989.
+In 1993, Dr. Jim Sneeringer and Randolph Beck of Austin acquired the assets of NavPress Software and continued to publish with that name.
 In July 2002, the publishers adopted WORDsearch as the corporate name.

-In July 2003, WORDsearch acquired the assets of Epiphany Software, Inc. of San Jose, CA, including the program and brand Bible Explorer.
-Andrew Cogan, former President of Epiphany, joined as chief technical officer of WORDsearch.
+In July 2003, WORDsearch acquired the assets of Epiphany Software, Inc. of San Jose including the program and brand Bible Explorer.
+Andrew Cogan, the former president of Epiphany, joined as chief technical officer of WORDsearch.
 In April 2004, WORDsearch entered a licensing and publishing partnership with LifeWay Christian Resources to supply the Bible Explorer program, to be published under the brand Bible Navigator, as the exclusive Bible Software program of LifeWay.